missionpinball/mpf-docs/game_logic/logic_blocks/accruals.rst

 together to form complex logic.)
 The steps of an Accrual Logic Block can be completed in any order.
 (In fact, that's the whole point.
 If you want a Logic Block where the steps have to be completed in order, that's what the Sequence Logic Blocks are for.)
-Read `our note about how to enter lists of lists`_ into the config files to make sure you get the configuration right.
+Read our note about how to enter lists of lists into the config files to make sure you get the configuration right.

 player_variable:
 ~~~~~~~~~~~~~~~~

 This lets you specify the name of the player variable that will hold
 the progress for this logic block.
 If you don’t specify a name, the
-player variable used will be called `<accrual_name>_status`.
+player variable used will be called *<accrual_name>_status*.

-.. include:: common
+.. include:: common.rst

 Real world examples of Accrual Logic Blocks
 -------------------------------------------